 - An amazing 8% of our students achieved A*.
 This is something we are very proud of as last year only 2% achieved this and a tremendous achievement.
 8% is the highest we have ever had and is also in line with national average- something we have been striving to achieve for many years.

-Sidney Stringer Academy A level results 2015
+Sidney Stringer Academy wins award for exceptional 2015 results

 Radicalisation, extremism and terrorism

 Sidney Stringer Academy are working together with partner agencies to help keep children safe.

 The Foreign and Commonwealth Office advise against travel to Syria.